lunchbag/hugo-blog/content/posts/the-biggest-mistakes-i-ve-made-with-lunch-money-so-far.md

 <p class="tip"><b>Lesson learned: If you are testing major changes, do not change two variables at the same time.
 (Duh!)</b></p>

-**The recovery:** I ended up sticking with the shorter trial length and offering a discount off the $8/month pricing.
-Since I determined $8 to be too high of a price for Lunch Money today, I now have a goal to improve Lunch Money to the point where it is indeed worth that much.
-Until I get there, I'm offering lifetime percentage discounts.
+**The recovery:** I ended up sticking with the shorter trial length and offering a discount off the $8/month pricing which was determined to be too high.
+I'd like to eventually get Lunch Money to a point where it was worth $8/month and until then, I'm offering lifetime percentage discounts.
 I started off with a 30% discount for Cyber Week which had great reception.
 Afterwards, I lowered the discount to 20% off which amounts to $6.40/month.
 Based on the rate of new signups and a user feedback survey I sent out a few weeks ago, I'm confident the current trial length and monthly price are both reasonable for the time being.

 # Mistake: Being too afraid to share my story